SabinaSadowska/currencies/README.md

 ### Technologies: React, Redux, Material UI, Sass

-Note: you can see in this repository there are 2 contributors, it is simply becasue I didn't know that git was using my second github account to push changes :)
+Note: you can see in this repository there are 2 contributors, it is becasue I used my second account to push changes